akvo/akvo-flow-docs/docs/fieldapp2.0/1-phone-requirements.rst

 Akvo FLOW supports tablets.
 Although the app layout is not yet optimised for large screens, it will work fine.

 Devices can be used with or without SIM card.
-If you use a SIM card, data can be send over the phone network, or using Wi-FI.
-If you don't use a SIM card, data transfer over wifi is the only option.
+If you use a SIM card, data can be send over the phone network, or using Wi-Fi.
+If you don't use a SIM card, data transfer over Wi-Fi is the only option.

 Before you install the Akvo FLOW app on your phone, ensure that your phone is in proper working condition.
 Place the SD card, optional SIM card, and the battery in the phone and make sure you can send and receive calls and data.
 Once this is done, ensure that your phone is configured to do the following: